 Shaolin Yang, PhD

 Assistant Professor of Physics in Psychiatry, Radiology, and Bioengineering

 Director of Neuro Magnetic Resonance Spectroscopy in Psychiatry

-Dr. Yang received training in magnetic resonance imaging (MRI) and spectroscopy (MRS) at Cornell University, University of Pittsburgh, and the National Institute on Drug Abuse (NIDA)/National Institutes of Health (NIH), respectively, where he developed new 1H MR spectroscopy methods (including optimized 1D spectroscopy, 2D J-resolved spectroscopy and correlation spectroscopy, and spectral editing) to noninvasively measure neurotransmitters Glutamate and GABA and other metabolites such as Glutamine and Glutathione in study of normal brain function, type 2 diabetes, psychiatric disorders, substance abuse, and HIV.
+Dr. Yang received training in magnetic resonance imaging (MRI) and spectroscopy (MRS) at Cornell University, University of Pittsburgh, and National Institute on Drug Abuse (NIDA)/National Institutes of Health (NIH), respectively, where he developed new 1H MR spectroscopy methods (including optimized 1D spectroscopy, 2D J-resolved spectroscopy and correlation spectroscopy, and spectral editing) to noninvasively measure neurotransmitters Glutamate and GABA and other metabolites such as Glutamine and Glutathione in study of normal brain function, type 2 diabetes, neurological and psychiatric disorders, substance abuse, and HIV.
 He also developed methods in real-time functional MRI (fMRI) for neurofeedback, magnetization transfer (MT) imaging to examine the integrity of white matter and gray matter, perfusion MRI for measurement of cerebral blood flow and volume, and resting-state fMRI methods to study functional connectivity.
 Recently, he also involved projects using diffusion tensor imaging (DTI).
-The goal is to integrate these multimodal approaches (MRS, MT, fMRI, and DTI) to study brain function and develop efficient therapies for treatment of psychiatric disorders, type 2 diabetes, substance abuse, and HIV.
+The goal is to integrate these multimodal approaches (MRS, MT, fMRI, and DTI) to study brain function and develop efficient therapies for treatment of neurological and psychiatric disorders, type 2 diabetes, substance abuse, and HIV.
 Dr. Yang moved from NIDA/NIH to UIC at the end of 2009.